DanForstinger/Blackjack/README.md

 - Simple MVC approach, though often objects were just a model and a view.
 - Used as a testing bed for a new style of event system, using ScriptableObjects.
 Completely avoids a singleton and is able to be debugged in the editor.
+- I am aware that singletons are not good
 Action System

 - Game Actions are managed by the Action System.
 They have phases.